-When investors argue against Bitcoin and Ethereum, they use very similar arguments.
+When investors argue against Bitcoin and Ethereum, they use similar reasoning.
 This comes from the fact that both Bitcoin and Ethereum use the Proof of Work consensus algorithm.
 A PoW system must have physical mining devices to maintain the blockchain.
 This will lead to high energy consumption and performance bottlenecks, which you can’t just solve by having more powerful miners.

-If we look at the blockchain throughput, Ethereum is far superior to Bitcoin.
+If we look at the blockchain throughput, Ethereum is superior to Bitcoin.
 Ethereum has a capacity of 15 TPS (Transactions Per Second), while Bitcoin has about half of that.
 When there is no heavy traffic in the Ethereum network, transactions are actually very fast.
 New blocks are being mined every 12-15 seconds.
 Bitcoin block time is 10 minutes.

 The block time alone doesn’t tell you what blockchain is faster.
 For example, when you make a transaction it’s usually from an exchange to a wallet or from a wallet to an exchange.
-Ethereum transfers are usually available in exchanges after 15-30 confirmations, while Bitcoin needs only 2-3 confirmations.
+Ethereum transfers are usually available after 15-30 confirmations, while Bitcoin needs only 2-3 confirmations.
 This means that Ethereum transfers are available in ~4 to 8 minutes, while Bitcoin transactions typically take about 20 to 30 mins.

-Ethereum vs competition
+Ethereum vs other platforms

-As mentioned already, Ethereum is a 2nd generation cryptocurrency platform.
-Bitcoin was the first generation and Ethereum has also been the first of its kind.
+As mentioned already, Ethereum is a 2nd generation platform.
+Bitcoin was the first generation, and Ethereum has also been the first of its kind.
 All Bitcoin competitors are currently faster, cheaper, and more scalable.
-We can say the same words of Ethereum.
-But why are Bitcoin and Ethereum still so much bigger and more popular than their competitors?
+We can use the same words to describe Ethereum’s position in the market.